ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/relative-uris.md

 }
 ```

-Following redirection we see that the _base URI_ of the _RO-Crate Metadata File_ becomes `https://www.researchobject.org/ro-crate/1.0/ro-crate-metadata.jsonld`, and therefore the absolute URI for `index.html` is `https://www.researchobject.org/ro-crate/1.0/index.html` rather than `https://w3id.org/ro/crate/1.0/index.html` which would not redirect correctly.
+Following redirection we see that:
+* _Base URI_ of the _RO-Crate Metadata File_ becomes `https://www.researchobject.org/ro-crate/1.0/ro-crate-metadata.jsonld`
+* The absolute URI for `index.html` resolves to `https://www.researchobject.org/ro-crate/1.0/index.html`
+  * ..rather than `https://w3id.org/ro/crate/1.0/index.html` which would not redirect correctly

 This example also use RO-Crate 1.0, where the _RO-Crate Metadata File_ is called `ro-crate-metadata.jsonld` instead of `ro-crate-metadata.json`.
 Note that the recommended
 [algorithm to find the Root Data Entity](#core-metadata-for-the-root-data-entity)